AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 You can create a custom role to provide authoring capabilities limited to a particular catalog.
 You can also create a role dedicated to manage reporting.
 Such roles can then be assigned to individuals who are supposed to take up these specific responsibilities.

+Admins have the ability to create custom admin and custom author roles with tailored permissions for each role.
+Below is an overview of the permissions associated with each role:

+**Custom Author Role Permissions**

+Custom authors can perform the following tasks:

+* Access the content library to add, edit, or delete core content.
+* Create, edit, and delete:
+   * Courses
+   * Job aids
+   * Certifications
+   * Learning paths
+   * Learning plans

+Admins and authors, including custom admins and custom authors, will have the ability to share learning objects (LOs) to externally shared catalogs.
+Admins and authors should be able to search for externally shared catalogs while creating learning objects (LOs).

+**Custom Admin Role Permissions**

+The custom admin role replicates a set of admin responsibilities, including access to account-level privileges.
+Custom admins are granted permissions for managing key features related to learning activities, such as:

+* Learning plans
+* Catalogs
+* Reports
+* Tags

+In addition, custom admins can:

+* Manage courses and job aids, including enrolling and deleting users.
+* Create, edit, and delete certifications, learning paths, and learning plans.
+* Access reporting and enrollment features for all learning objects (LOs).

 Admins can now view CSV-created permissions within Adobe Learning Manager.
 The filter by option filters custom roles by admin created and those imported via a CSV.
 After you select a custom role, you can see its permissions.

 ![](assets/filter.png)